robertcdawson/rich-text-to-markdown-converter/README.md

 ## Features

 - **Rich Text Editor:** A WYSIWYG editor that makes it easy to create formatted text.
-- **Markdown View:** A separate tab where users can view and copy the Markdown version of their rich text.
+- **Markdown Editor:** A separate tab where users can edit or copy the Markdown version of their rich text.
+Changes sync back to the rich text editor.
 - **Keyboard Shortcuts:** Supports familiar shortcuts (e.g., **Cmd+B** for bold, **Cmd+I** for italics).
 - **Responsive Design:** Optimized for both desktop and mobile devices, ensuring accessibility and usability.
 - **Minimalist Interface:** A clean, simple design that eliminates distractions and keeps the focus on content creation.